sf-wdi-17/notes/lectures/week-02/_2_tuesday/dusk/README.md

 ## Active Learning
 Partner up with your buddy!

-Write your own `Person` constructor.
-It can take a first name and last name as parameters that it can store, and it can print out its full name.

-Once you're done, write a `Course` constructor resembling a course at GA.
-It has a size (number of enrolled people) and can enroll people.
-Achieve this by combining both the `Course` and `Person` constructor.
+Implement a stack.
+It can store an array of objects, and it can `push()` objects onto the stack, and `pop()` methods out of the stack.
+Use an array internally to store the objects.

 ## Reflect
 Reiterate over core OOP concepts with your buddy.
 Test each other!
 Help each other out with any questions you might have.